networkx/nx-parallel/Config.md

 `nx-parallel` provides flexible parallel computing capabilities, allowing you to control settings like `backend`, `n_jobs`, `verbose`, and more.
 This can be done through two configuration systems: `joblib` and `NetworkX`.
 This guide explains how to configure `nx-parallel` using both systems.

-## 1. Using `joblib`
+## 1. Setting configs using `joblib.parallel_config`

 `nx-parallel` relies on [`joblib.Parallel`](https://joblib.readthedocs.io/en/latest/generated/joblib.Parallel.html) for parallel computing.
-You can adjust its settings through the [`parallel_config`](https://joblib.readthedocs.io/en/latest/generated/joblib.parallel_config.html) class provided by `joblib`.
+You can adjust its settings through the [`joblib.parallel_config`](https://joblib.readthedocs.io/en/latest/generated/joblib.parallel_config.html) class provided by `joblib`.
 For more details, check out the official [joblib documentation](https://joblib.readthedocs.io/en/latest/parallel.html).

 ### 1.1 Usage